What are patient and family experience rates?

 We read all the feedback we get from families and share it with our entire clinical team.
 We are committed to making your experience at the Breathing Institute excellent, and we use each family’s input to identify areas where we can improve the service we provide.
 Recent projects that have come out of family feedback include:

 - Improving the information families receive at the end of a clinic visit (the After Visit Summary)

 - Making it easier to schedule an appointment

 - Working to make sure families know what to expect from their appointment before they ever walk in the door

 What is the source of the data?

 A third-party company conducts the experience survey on our behalf and then compiles the patient experience data.

 We continually track patient experience and publicly report the information on an annual basis on this website.

 If you ever feel that any part of your care is not excellent, please let us know so we can work with you to resolve any problems.
-And, if you receive a patient experience survey phone call, please take the time to share your honest feedback.
+And, if you receive a patient experience survey, please take the time to share your honest feedback.
 It helps us learn more about how we can exceed your expectations.